Andela!

 I wish you the best.
 And much more, I know that the junior developers should not despair, great things are in the works for them already.
 And I must say thank you to Andela for showing us what is possible.
 I have a feeling that you’d make an about turn in a few years or get disrupted.
 I am usually right.

-1 thoughts on “Andela!”
+One thought on “Andela!”